frontity/step-by-step-tutorial/tutorial/part1-creating-a-custom-theme/create-a-theme-package.md

 > npx frontity create-package my-first-theme
 ```

+{% hint style="info" %}
+The command above will not work with the latest npm version 7.
+Please make sure to use npm 6.
+{% endhint %}

 You will be prompted to specify the namespace to use.
 Since you are creating a theme you can use the default `theme`, so you can just press _Enter_ at this point.

 <p>